Petoskey Dept. of Public Safety Cancels Citizen's Academy - 9 & 10 News

 “It is an opportunity for us to not only get to know our community better but it actually kind of revives an interest,” said Director Matthew Breed.
 “We see the interest that our citizens take in learning about our job and for those of us that have been at this for a couple of decades at least, it renews that interest and it helps us get more fired up about serving those people that we’re here to serve.”

-The Department of Public Safety hopes they’ll be able to hold their program next year.
+The Department of Public Safety hopes they’ll be able to hold the program next year.